BeAPI/ACF-PHP-Recovery/Readme.md

-# Advanced Custom Fields Recovery Tool from PHP Export#
+# Advanced Custom Fields v 5.0 Recovery Tool from PHP Export #

 Use this plugin to import fieldsets from PHP exports. <strong>Do not use this for your workflow of importing and exporting.
 Use it only as a recovery tool when you lose the original database and XML files.</strong>